-Feedback from HPC Staff Response resubmittal of a landmark application The proposed code will allow for submittal of a landmark application, with owner consent, at any time regardless of denial or expiration of a recent application.
+Feedback from HPC Staff Response 1 The proposed code will allow for submittal of a landmark application, with owner consent, at any time regardless of denial or expiration of a recent application. the home up to current code requirements.

-The proposed Independent Structural

-Analysis should include the cost to repair

-the home up to current code

-requirements.

 The proposed code will include a requirement that the estimated cost to repair or restore the structure to a condition that complies with the standards for issuance of an occupancy permit, under the provisions of Title 5, be submitted as part of the structural analysis submittal.